-The world is facing an information overload thanks to the profusion of data from a diverse and growing range of new and evolving sources, including social media, mobile devices, cameras, and many more.
+The world is facing an information overload thanks to the profusion of data from a diverse and growing range of new and evolving sources, including social media, mobile devices, and cameras.

 While the technological capacity to store information doubles every 3 years, 2.5 quintillion bytes of data were created each day in 2012, producing collections of data sets that are becoming too large and complex for the capabilities of existing database management tools and traditional data processing applications.

-You’ll learn to manage the challenges of big data and exploit its potential—capture, curation, storage, search, sharing, transfer, analysis, and visualisation.
+With a specialisation in big data management you'll learn to manage the challenges of big data and exploit its potential - capture, curation, storage, search, sharing, transfer, analysis and visualisation.

-Analysis of big data can lead to key organisational insights such as identifying business trends, determining research quality, which in turn can be applied to diverse areas and projects such as delivering preventative healthcare, or linking legal citations and combating crime.
+Analysis of big data can lead to key organisational insights such as identifying business trends, determining research quality.
+These insights can be applied to diverse areas and projects such as delivering preventive healthcare or linking legal citations to combat crime.

-Cloud computing allows computing tasks—running applications, storing data, and so on—to be carried out remotely.
+Cloud computing allows computing tasks such as running applications and storing data, to be carried out remotely.

 With mobile technologies facilitating advances in communications, finance, and information exchange and sharing, we've only just begun to explore the potential for this technology.

-As a platform for creating key applications for industry, government and commerce, the demand for skill sets in mobile computing systems is sure to grow in the future, especially given the growth in internet and web-based systems.
+As a platform for creating key applications for industry, government and commerce, the demand for skill sets in mobile computing systems is sure to grow, especially given the growth in internet and web-based systems.

 You'll develop skills in the key areas in mobile computing including mobile software, mobile hardware, and mobile communication and security.